LLNL/zfp/docs/source/limitations.rst

   extensions to other floating-point formats should be possible with minor effort.

+- Conventional pointers and references to individual array elements are not available.
+That is, constructions like :code:`double* ptr = &a[i];` are not possible when :code:`a` is a |zfp| array.
+However, as of
+  |zfp| 0.5.2, :ref:`proxy pointers <pointers>` are available that act much
+  like pointers to uncompressed data.
+Similarly, operators :code:`[]` and :code:`()` do not return regular C++ references.
+Instead, a :ref:`proxy reference <references>` class is used (similar to how STL bit vectors are implemented).
+These proxy references and pointers can, however, safely be passed to functions and used where regular references and pointers can.

-- Although the current version of |zfp| supports iterators, pointers, and references to array elements, 'const' versions of these accessors are not yet available for read-only access.
+- Although the current version of |zfp| supports :ref:`iterators <iterators>`, :ref:`pointers <pointers>`, and :ref:`references <references>` to array elements, 'const' versions of these accessors are not yet available for read-only access.

 - There currently is no way to make a complete copy of a compressed array, i.e. a = b; does not work for arrays a and b.
 Copy constructors